lightdock/lightdock.github.io/tutorials/basics.md

 - The file `setup.json` is intended for reproducibility of the results, but not to be modified by the user.

-- Passive residue restraints are used only to filter or bias the orientations, but not considered in the scoring function.
+- Passive residue restraints are used only to filter (receptor) or bias the initial orientations (ligand), but **not** considered in the scoring function.

 ## 3. Run a simulation